Azure/bicep-types-az/generated/sql/microsoft.sql/2020-08-01-preview/types.md

 ### Properties
 * **autoRotationEnabled**: bool: Key auto rotation opt-in flag.
 Either true or false.
 * **serverKeyName**: string: The name of the server key.
 * **serverKeyType**: 'AzureKeyVault' | 'ServiceManaged' (Required): The encryption protector type like 'ServiceManaged', 'AzureKeyVault'.
-Possible values include: 'ServiceManaged', 'AzureKeyVault'
 * **subregion**: string (ReadOnly): Subregion of the encryption protector.
 * **thumbprint**: string (ReadOnly): Thumbprint of the server key.
 * **uri**: string (ReadOnly): The URI of the server key.